Coulomb drag between two strange metals

 However, we also have to keep in mind that it describes a system with a very different ultra-violet behavior compared to a laboratory cuprate material as the electronic dispersion is implicitly linearized and no lattice bandstructure is involved in the calculation.
-This may affect the quantitative estimate of the drag resistivity somewhat.
-A important matter of future studies is the thermodynamics of the strange metal, as an analytical understanding of the observed values for the speed of sound and susceptibility is still lacking.
+While this does not affect the emergent $T^4$ scaling behavior expected at low temperatures, it may affect the quantitative estimate of the drag resistivity somewhat.
+An important matter of future studies is the thermodynamics of the strange metal, as an analytical understanding of the observed values for the speed of sound and susceptibility is still lacking, as well as an analytical understanding of the role of the quantum critical sector in the drag resistivity.
 We, nevertheless, hope that the theory presented here may stimulate further experiments on drag transport to test holographic quantum matter in general and strange metals in particular.

 {\it Acknowledgments.} --- We are grateful to Alberto Cortijo for helpful suggestions and discussions.
 This work is supported by the Stichting voor Fundamenteel Onderzoek der Materie (FOM) and is part of the D-ITP consortium, a program of the Netherlands Organization for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).